 Sample Travel Itinerary for Schengen Visa

 Schengen Itinerary Day 1 (July 4) – Date of Departure from Dubai, UAE Boarding the flight to Paris, France from Dubai International Airport via Emirates at 2.50 PM on July 4.
-Reaching the airport at Paris, France on July 4 at 7.30 PM.
+Reaching the airport in Paris, France on July 4 at 7.30 PM.
 Check in to Hotel Astoria, 30 minutes away from the airport.
 Dinner at the restaurant and rest.

 Day 2 (July 5) – Exploring Paris City Morning: Breakfast at a café near the Eiffel Tower followed by a visit to the Eiffel Tower, i.e., between 9 AM and 11 AM.
-Stroll around Champ de Mars Walk Afternoon: Lunch at a restaurant near Champ de Mars Walk followed by Seine River Cruise to enjoy the relaxing afternoon.
-Enjoy afternoon exploration in Paris with a visit to Louvre Museum.
+Stroll around Champ de Mars Walk Afternoon: Lunch at a restaurant near Champ de Mars Walk followed by a Seine River Cruise to enjoy the relaxing afternoon.
+Enjoy an afternoon exploration in Paris with a visit to the Louvre Museum.
 Evening: Explore the Latin Quarter and have dinner at one of the exceptional restaurants.
 Go to the Eiffel Tower to witness the tower sparkling at night.
 Return to hotel and rest.

 Day 3 (July 6) – Art and Architecture of Paris Morning: Breakfast at the hotel followed by a visit to Ile de la Cite and Notre Dame Cathedral.
-Stroll through the cafes and boutiques of Marais District.
+Stroll through the cafes and boutiques of the Marais District.
 Afternoon: Lunch at a café or restaurant nearby.
-Visit Musee d’Orsay followed by a visit to Montmartre.
+Visit the Musee d’Orsay followed by a visit to Montmartre.
 Evening: Visit Sacre-Coeur Basilica and Montmartre Village.
 Dinner at one of the nearby restaurants.
 End the day with a cabaret show at Moulin Rouge.

 Day 6 (July 9) – Vatican City and Trastevere Charm Morning: Breakfast at the hotel and head out to Vatican City.
-Explore Vatican Museums and Sistine Chapel.
+Explore the Vatican Museums and Sistine Chapel.
 Visit St. Peter’s Basilica before lunch.
 Afternoon: Lunch at a local restaurant followed by a visit to Castel Sant’Angelo and Via del Corso.
-Evening: Spend evening walking around Trastevere District, including dinner at a local restaurant and a scoop of gelato by the river.
+Evening: Spend the evening walking around the Trastevere District, including dinner at a local restaurant and a scoop of gelato by the river.

 Day 08 (July 11) – Departure to Dubai, UAE Breakfast at the hotel followed by some time for relaxation and enjoying the view.
 Shopping trip to Oia to buy souvenirs.
-Check out from hotel and head to airport.
-Catch flight back to Dubai at 5 PM with Emirates.
+Check out of the hotel and head to airport.
+Catch your flight back to Dubai at 5 PM with Emirates.
 Arrival at Dubai at 9.30 PM. |

-Conclusion
+Featured Conclusion

 Getting the travel itinerary right will strengthen your Schengen visa application.
-So, do follow this travel itinerary for Schengen visa template to make sure that you can present an impactful travel itinerary with your visa application.
+So, Â follow this Schengen visa travel itinerary template to ensure you can present an impactful travel itinerary with your visa application.

 Frequently Asked Questions